This post is for informational purposes only and should not be used in place of the advice of a medical professional.

 Medical Reasons for Hair Loss (Men and Women) - Alopecia

-Alopecia areata can affect both males and females and is most commonly seen in individuals between the ages of 30 and 60.
-It is rare for children under the age of three to develop alopecia areata.
+Alopecia areata is a type of autoimmune condition where your immune system mistakenly attacks hair follicles.
+This leads to hair loss in patches.
+Both men and women can be affected.
+It is most commonly seen in people between the ages of 30 and 60, and it is rare for children under the age of three to develop it.

 Alopecia Areata Synopsis: